shrey27/LegionAthletics/README.md

 ## About

 Legion Athletics is an e-commerce portal for buying all athletics related products.
-From protein supplements and consumables to wearables and gymming equipments, it caters all your needs.
+From protein supplements and consumables to wearables, it caters all your needs.
 Some of the notable features of the project are wishlist management, cart management, option to apply coupon, address management , profile page of user, authentication based routing and payment option using razorpay API.

 ## Currently available pages: